MAGBOY/legal/terms.md

 ## This is a living document

-This is a living document.
-With your help, we want to make it the best in the industry.
+This is a living document and is [open source on GitHub](https://github.com/thechangelog/legal/blob/master/terms.md).

-If you read something that rubs you the wrong way, or if you think of something that should be added, please get in touch.
-Email us at support@changelog.com.
+If you read something that rubs you the wrong way, or if you think of something that should be added, please [submit an issue](https://github.com/thechangelog/legal/issues/new) or [contact us](http://thechangelog.com/contact/).

 We don't amend this document for any particular subscriber, but if your changes apply to all of our subscriber, we'll be happy to update it for everyone.